GioF71/upnp-scrobbler/README.md

 DATE|DESCRIPTION
 :---|:---
-2024-12-22|Remove handling of impossible situation 2024-12-22|Add logs on maybe_scrobble in order to verify calculations 2024-12-22|Add timestamp to log lines, more logging 2024-12-21|Add log before scrobbling when metadata changes
+2024-12-22|Remove handling of impossible situation 2024-12-22|Catch empty metadata
+2024-12-22|Don't consider track_uri as a difference between tracks 2024-12-22|Add logs on maybe_scrobble in order to verify calculations 2024-12-22|Explicitly return None in get_items 2024-12-22|Add logs on maybe_scrobble in order to verify calculations 2024-12-22|Add timestamp to log lines, more logging 2024-12-21|Add log before scrobbling when metadata changes